Zzy9797/FedKDDC/README.md

 pFedMe | 58.91 | |

 **Results of Pathological distribution distribution**:
-Consider the scenario where some categories of data are missing on the clients, we also split the datasets based on pathological distribution and conduct the experiments
+Consider the scenario where some categories of data are missing on the clients, we also split the datasets based on pathological distribution and conduct the experiments.

 Table 4: Accuracy (%) comparisons of image classification task on CIFAR-10 and CIFAR-100 under data partitioning of pathological distribution.
  Method  | CIFAR-10  | CIFAR-100